Film Production Curriculum

 Planning a professional film set is no less complicated than any other professional construction project.
 The Designer needs to be able to render accurate floor plans, elevations, and design details.
 Major topics in this course include using software drafting tools to translate initial design concepts into finished plans and elevations for the Term 4 design project.

-The Project Development course guides students through the process of defining personal and career goals, identifying potential projects that align with those goals, and developing production plans and pitches that can be used to garner investment and other collaborative partnerships.
-Major topics include goal setting, advanced pitching, estimating project resources, negotiating with prospective investors and crew, workshopping story and production solutions for scripts, and building production plans.
+Understanding the scope of a project and being able to effectively pitch a project’s feasibility in order to obtain approval from investors and/or executives is a vital skill for a filmmaker.
+The Project Development course will guide students through the process of defining personal and career goals, identifying potential projects that align with these goals, and developing production plans and pitches that can be used to garner investment and other collaborative partnerships.
+Major topics include goal setting, estimating project resources, negotiating with prospective investors and crew, workshopping story and production solutions for scripts, and building production plans while undergoing evaluation from a board of investors/project mentors.
+This course is delivered through lecture, verbal and written pitch materials, workshops, and self-directed project work.
+By the end of term, every student will have been part of a major project pitch, developed a production plan, selected a project for investment, and have been crewed on shows sufficient to satisfy final project requirements for the Film Production program.

 Term 5 Course Descriptions